 What is Mediation?

 Mediation is the attempt to help parties in a disagreement to hear one another, to minimize the harm that can come from disagreement (e.g. hostility or ‘demonizing’ of the other parties) to maximize any area of agreement, and to find a way of preventing the areas of disagreement from interfering with the process of seeking a compromise or mutually agreed outcome.
 Mediation, as used in law, is a form of alternative dispute resolution (ADR), a way of resolving disputes between two or more parties without going to court.
 Typically, a third party, the mediator, assists the parties to negotiate a settlement.
-Disputants may mediate disputes in a variety of domains, such as commercial, legal, diplomatic, workplace, community and family matters including parenting plans, plan modifications, and visitation.
+Disputants may mediate disputes in a variety of domains, such as commercial, legal, diplomatic, workplace, community and family matters including divorce, parenting plans, plan modifications, and visitation.

 The term “mediation” broadly refers to any instance in which a third party helps others reach agreement.
 More specifically, mediation has a structure, timetable and dynamics that “ordinary” negotiation lacks.
 The process is private and confidential, enforced by law.
 Participation is typically voluntary.
 The mediator acts as a neutral third party and facilitates rather than directs the process.
 Mediation is becoming a more peaceful and internationally accepted solution in order to end conflict.
 Mediation can be used to resolve disputes of any magnitude.
 Mediators use various techniques to open, or improve, dialogue and empathy between disputants, aiming to help the parties reach an agreement.
 Much depends on the mediator’s skill and training.
 As the practice gained popularity, training programs, certifications and licensing followed, producing trained, professional mediators committed to the discipline.

 The benefits of mediation include:

-While a mediator may charge a fee somewhat comparable to, but usually much less than, that of an attorney, the mediation process takes much less time than moving a case through standard legal channels.
+A mediator may charge a fee which is usually much less than that of an attorney, and the mediation process takes much less time than moving a case through standard legal channels.
 While a case in the hands of a lawyer or a court may take months or years to resolve, mediation usually achieves a resolution in a matter of hours.
 Taking less time means expending less money on hourly fees and costs.